maximesalomon/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+  RDBMS = Relational Database Management System (S).
+  SQL = Structured Query Language.

+  RDBM is the database software to manage database - SQLite, Postgres, MongoDB, etc. SQL is a programming language that enables you to query RDBM.

-1. Why do tables need a `primary key`?
+2. Why do tables need a `primary key`?

+  To create a unique & artificial identifier.

-1. What is the name given to a table column that references the primary key on another table.
+3. What is the name given to a table column that references the primary key on another table.

+  A foreign key.

-1. What do we need in order to have a _many to many_ relationship between two tables.
+4. What do we need in order to have a _many to many_ relationship between two tables.

+  We need to create a junction table to JOIN foreign keys together.

 ## Project Set Up